corykim/eyetv-export-scripts/README.md

 -------------
 This script has some dependencies in order to run.

-* In order to transcode the MPEG2 recording files to MP4 format, you will need either HandbrakeCLI or a Turbo.264.
+* If you want to transcode the MPEG2 recording files to MP4 format, you will need either HandbrakeCLI or a Turbo.264.

   - HandBrakeCLI is a command-line utility that incorporates most of the functions of the Handbrake application.
     It is available at: http://handbrake.fr/downloads2.php